kevinkokalari/dami-llm-math-handoff/README.md

 ---

-### This repository contains the implementation used in the following master thesis report:
+### This repository contains the implementation used in the following bachelor thesis report:

 [Using Hand-off in LLM-Automated Math Coaching](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1886733&dswid=-7271)